 Follow me on a historical and cultural adventure through Chinatown, Singapore River, Marina Bay and Kampung Glam.

-Learn about the key events that led to our independence and the programmes that allowed us to grow amidst global change.
+Learn about the key events that led to our independence and the national development programmes that allowed us to grow amidst global change.

 Urban renewal in the conservation districts of Chinatown and Kampong Glam.
 Learn about the core ethnic communities of Chinese and Malay.
 Land Reclamation and planning of the Marina Bay and Marina Bay Financial Centre.
 The best view of Chinatown / Financial District / Ports from the top of a mass housing apartment block.
 Raw produce in a “Wet Market”.
 Sample dishes of popular Singapore foods of each of the core ethnic communities.
 Experience dinning in a popular Singapore Hawker Centres